Skip to main content

 Parts Counts

-The management features for parts and parts models are located in the Device42 main menu under Infrastructure > Hardware > Parts, as shown below.
+The management features for parts and parts models are located under Infrastructure > Hardware > Parts.

 Parts menu item in main navigationParts menu item in main navigation

-1. From the main menu, navigate to Infrastructure > Hardware > Parts > Model List and, at the top right of the list, choose Create.
+1. From the main menu, navigate to Infrastructure > Hardware > Parts > Model List and click Create in the top right.

 Add Parts Model buttonAdd Parts Model button